jcb91/IPython-notebook-extensions-wiki/Home.md

-The IPython/Jupyter notebook functionality (i.e. what you do with the Browser) can be extended using Javascript extensions.
+The IPython notebook functionality (i.e. what you do with the Browser) can be extended using Javascript extensions.
 This repository contains a collection of such extensions.
 The maturity of the provided extensions may vary, please create an issue if you encounter any problems.

-Some extension may work with other languages than Python, however this currently has not been tested.

 IPython/Jupyter version support
 =======================